Germ cell tumours develop in germ cells. These are the cells in the body that develop into sperm and eggs.

 Ovarian germ cell tumours

 Women can develop ovarian germ cell tumours.
 Many of these are non cancerous (benign).
 But some are cancerous.
-Only about 1 or 2% of cancers of the ovary are this type.
+Only about 1 or 2% of ovarian cancers are this type.

 Most ovarian germ cell tumours occur in teenagers or young women, although they also occur in women in their 60s.

 Cancers that develop from germ cells in other parts of the body are rare.
-For example, germ cell tumours can start in the brain, or at the back of the abdomen (retroperitoneal cancer).
 The medical name for germ cell tumours that develop outside of the ovaries or testicles is extragonadal germ cell tumour (EGGCT).

 You usually have surgery to remove germ cell cancers.
 This might be all the treatment you need if the cancer is small and easy to remove.